zakcroft/zakcroft.github.io/posts/advanced-retrieval-augmented-generation-techniques.md

 ### Evaluate

-Evaluation and benchmarking arße crucial concepts in LLM development.
+Evaluation and benchmarking are crucial concepts in LLM development.
 To improve the performance of an LLM RAG app you must have a way to measure it.
 There are many techniques emerging but here are the main points to focus on.

 **Component-Wise Evaluation:**
 Focuses on assessing each part of the RAG system separately, particularly retrieval accuracy and relevance.

+**End-to-End Evaluation:**
 End-to-End Evaluation: Examines the entire RAG system, including the final response’s correctness and relevance.
 Best to start with to see how your whole pipeline is fairing.

 **Create Ground Truth Datasets:**